evronm/Attestor/DAO.md

 The DAO itself is based on two principles:

 - A system of structured attestations which is used periodically to produce rewards in the form of fungible tokens.
-- A merket based voting system.
+- A market based voting system.

 In order to explain how all this works, we'll need to start with some rigorous(ish) definitions, as the terms standard English offers are confusingly nebulous.